-- 1.08 This COI Report and the accompanying source material are public documents.
+- viii This COI Report and the accompanying source material are public documents.
 All COI Reports are published on the RDS section of the Home Office website and the great majority of the source material for the Report is readily available in the public domain.
-Where the source documents identified in the Report are available in electronic form, the relevant web link has been included, together with the date that the link was Date accessed:.
-Copies of less accessible source documents, such as those provided by government offices or subscription services, are available from the Home Office upon request. - 1.09 COI Reports are published every six months on the top 20 asylum producing countries and on those countries for which there is deemed to be a specific operational need.
-Inevitably, information contained in COI Reports is sometimes overtaken by events that occur between publication dates.
-Home Office officials are informed of any significant changes in country conditions by means of Country of Origin Information Bulletins, which are also published on the RDS website.
-They also have constant access to an information request service for specific enquiries. - 1.10 In producing this COI Report, the Home Office has sought to provide an accurate, balanced summary of the available source material.
+Where the source documents identified in the Report are available in electronic form, the relevant web link has been included, together with the date that the link was accessed.
+Copies of less accessible source documents, such as those provided by government offices or subscription services, are available from the Home Office upon request. - ix COI Reports are published regularly on the top 20 asylum intake countries.
+COI Bulletins are produced on lower asylum intake countries according to operational need.
+Home Office officials also have constant access to an information request service for specific enquiries. - x In producing this COI Report, the Home Office has sought to provide an accurate, balanced summary of the available source material.
 Any comments regarding this Report or suggestions for additional source material are very welcome and should be submitted to the Home Office as below.

-Country of Origin Information Service Home Office

-Apollo House 36 Wellesley Road Croydon CR0 9YA
+Country of Origin Information Service Home Office Apollo House 36 Wellesley Road Croydon CR9 3RR United Kingdom